-If you are staying for one night or several, there are many ways to experience this part of the island.
+If you are staying for one night or several, there are many ways to experience our high-altitude climate and unique landscape that you will not find anywhere else in Hawai'i.
 Whether you enjoy hiking, shopping for unique gifts and artwork or taking it easy, staying in Volcano Village has something for everyone.
 This is a historic time to visit the East side of the Big Island.
-Kīlauea's newest eruption phase has brought a lot of changes.
-Don't miss a chance to see this historic event - you will not be disappointed.
+Kīlauea's 2018 eruption resulted in a lot of changes.

 Weather: Temperatures and conditions can be unpredictable, so it is advisable to pack for cold and warm weather.
 Be sure to check the weather forecast and don't forget sturdy walking shoes or an umbrella.
 You might experience several seasons in one day.

 Hiking: Visit Big Island Hikes for a comprehensive list of hikes around the island.

 Our small, cozy town has a population of just over 2,500.
 It is nestled outside the entrance to Hawai’i Volcanoes National Park and near the northeast rim of Kīlauea’s summit caldera.
 Volcano Village is the perfect base to explore the East side of the island from South Point to Pāhoa to Hilo and beyond.
 You will love our cooler weather after a day out exploring.

 Reserve time in your schedule to explore Hale 'Ohu's historic property.
 Arrive between 3 and 6 p.m. so that you can relax, walk-through our well-maintained garden or take a short stroll along our Rainforest Walk.

 2400 Fahrenheit – Visit a working glass-making studio and gallery.
 The studio is open Thursday to Monday from 10 a.m. to 4 p.m.
 Tuesday and Wednesday by appointment.